Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

 Normally classes are mutable as it is in this case.
 The instance of :code:`MyModel` would be created the moment that the module that defines :code:`MyMainModel` is first imported.
 This means that the default of :code:`backbone` will be initialized before the CLI class runs :code:`seed_everything` making it non-reproducible.
-Furthermore, if :code:`MyMainModel` is used more than once in the same python process and the :code:`backbone` parameter is not overridden, the same instance would be used in multiple places which very likely is not what the developer intended.
+Furthermore, if :code:`MyMainModel` is used more than once in the same Python process and the :code:`backbone` parameter is not overridden, the same instance would be used in multiple places which very likely is not what the developer intended.
 Having an instance as default also makes it impossible to generate the complete config file since for arbitrary classes it is not known which arguments were used to instantiate it.